messagemedia/messagemedia-rest-api-javascript-sdk/docs/MessagingReportsApi.md

 <a name="getDeliveryReportsDetail"></a>
 # **getDeliveryReportsDetail**
-> DeliveryReports getDeliveryReportsDetail(endDate, startDate, opts)
+> DeliveryReports getDeliveryReportsDetail(endDatestartDate, , opts)

 Returns a list of delivery reports